Contact this working group at: firstname.lastname@example.org

 The War Resisters Support Campaign in Canada has been taking great care of our GI resisters, but they need help with funds for the legal fight against more deportations.
 We could help with this too.
 If the Canadian government does order additional deportations, we need to be prepared to defend GI resisters who are court-martialed and imprisoned in the U.S.

-2. Campaign to support PFC Bradley Manning, accused of being the whistleblower who leaked incriminating videos and documents about U.S. war crimes in Iraq.
+2. Campaign to support PFC Chelsea Manning, accused of being the whistleblower who leaked incriminating videos and documents about U.S. war crimes in Iraq.
 Private Manning is jailed in Kuwait and may soon be court-martialed on very serious charges.
 The Army will attempt to intimidate GIs who wish to follow international law, which requires that war crimes be reported.
 This is potentially an extremely important case, one in which the public support of VFP could make a real difference.
-We can help Bradley Manning avoid years in prison, while sending a strong message to would-be military whistleblowers that they will have public support when they act with courage. > Learn more
+We can help Chelsea Manning avoid years in prison, while sending a strong message to would-be military whistleblowers that they will have public support when they act with courage.

-If Bradley Manning actually leaked these videos and documents, he may have leaked the most important documents on U.S. war policy since Daniel Ellsberg released the Pentagon Papers in 1971.
+If Chelsea Manning actually leaked these videos and documents, she may have leaked the most important documents on U.S. war policy since Daniel Ellsberg released the Pentagon Papers in 1971.
 Ellsberg himself agrees with this assessment, telling the Associated Press that Manning “is the first person in 39 years to do something comparable to what I did—and really better than what I did, because it's current."